Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence

+{\it Discussions.--} Establishing asymptotic inequivalence among different types of quantum nonlocal correlations carries significant practical implications.
+These correlations are pivotal for various information-theoretic tasks.
+Our Theorem 1 elucidates that if a specific quantum correlation is indispensable for the flawless execution of a task, then the same task may not be executed flawlessly even with numerous copies of inequivalent quantum correlations.
+Instances of such scenarios have been documented in zero-error and reverse-zero-error communication scenarios \cite{Cubitt2010,Cubitt2011,Alimuddin2023}, as well as in Bayesian game scenarios \cite{Banik2019}.
+Consequently, when deriving nonlocal correlations from entangled quantum states for these tasks, it is imperative to perform the appropriate local measurements on the given state.

-It is important to clarify that when we refer to quantum correlations, we encompass all correlations that can be derived by performing inherently incompatible local measurements on the components of a finite-dimensional composite quantum state, {\it i.e.}, correlations that permit quantum realizations.
-While studying their manipulation, in accordance with the resource theory of nonlocality, we assume that the quantum state and measurement devices are given, and we can only apply WCCPI protocols to process these correlations.
-However, one can consider a different scenario, where the local components of many copies of these states can be jointly processed by performing measurements in an entangled basis.
-This gives rise to a distinct resource theory, namely the resource theory of entanglement under LOSR.
+It is crucial to highlight that in our investigation, we have presumed that both the quantum state and measurement devices are predetermined, thereby resulting in nonlocal correlations that can be subsequently altered through the free operation of Local Operations and Shared Resources (LOSR).
+However, an alternative scenario can be envisaged, wherein the local components of multiple copies of these states are collectively manipulated by conducting measurements in an entangled basis.
+This scenario gives rise to a distinct resource theory, namely the resource theory of entanglement under LOSR.
 As we note that, in this broader framework, it is possible, albeit probabilistically, to obtain a correlation $P_T$ starting with many copies of $P_H$.
-However, we are unaware of any protocol that can yield the $P_H$ correlations starting with many copies of $P_T$.
+However, we are unaware of any protocol that yields the correlation $P_H$ starting with many copies of $P_T$.
 Asymptotic analysis of probabilistic transformation among different nonlocal correlations, in this broader framework, promises to shed light on the intricate structures of quantum nonlocal correlations and quantum entanglement.
 Finally, while our results establish intricacies in multi-copy manipulation of quantum nonlocal correlations, the present study mainly deals with the $222$ correlations.
 A similar analysis for multipartite correlations with higher number of inputs and outputs is worth exploring.